Skip to main content

 One primary issue is the potential for reporting bias, where trials with statistically significant or favorable results are more likely to be published, skewing the overall picture.
 Another challenge is the ecological fallacy, where conclusions about individuals are incorrectly inferred from group-level data.
 An aggregate finding that a certain therapy lowers blood pressure in a population does not guarantee it will do so for every individual in that population.

-Furthermore, analyses of aggregate data may struggle to properly account for at the patient level.
+Furthermore, analyses of aggregate data may struggle to properly account for confounding variables at the patient level.
 IPD allows for advanced statistical modeling to adjust for covariates ∞ such as baseline health status, lifestyle factors, or concomitant medication use ∞ that can influence the outcome.

 This capacity to control for patient-level heterogeneity is a significant advantage of the IPD approach.
 Research comparing the two methods has shown that while AD meta-analyses are often reliable, they can sometimes produce slightly different estimates of treatment effects compared to IPD analyses, particularly when there is significant variation between trials or high levels of missing data.